How to Use Claude AI for Your Small Business: The Complete Guide

 Research Mode

-To start a research task, click the Research button at the bottom of any chat in claude.ai, or type your question and select "Research" from the model picker.
+To start a research task, click the + button at the bottom-left of any chat in claude.ai and turn on Research from the menu.
 Claude will confirm the scope, then begin working in the background.

 Since research runs in the background, you can close the tab and focus on other work while it runs.
 When you come back, the report is waiting.
 That makes it a good fit for market analysis, competitive research, vendor comparisons, and anything that normally takes hours of gathering information across sources.